afrisenti-semeval/afrisenti-semeval.github.io/docs_docs/index.md

   - Track 12: isiZulu
   - Track 13: Moroccan Arabic/Darija,

+Note: Tweets in each language are code-mix.
+Read our [NaijaSenti](https://arxiv.org/pdf/2201.08277.pdf) paper for more information.

 > **Task B: Multilingual Sentiment Classification**

 Given a combined training data from 10 African languages, determine the polarity of a tweet in the target language (positive, negative, or neutral).
 This sub-task has only one track: